pringuin/searchreplacebundle/README.md

 Note that this bundle is quite new and has not been tested thoroughly.
 Use at your own risk!
 No warranty given.
 This bundle does directly modify the Pimcore Database tables.
-Backups are hightly recommended.
+Backups are highly recommended.

 ## Features
 * Easy installation in pimcore projects (drop-in-solution)